phoenixpulsar/phoenixpulsar.github.io/docs/intro.md

 sidebar_position: 1
 ---

-# About this blog -
+# About

 This site was built with **[docusaurus.io](https://docusaurus.io/)**.
 Docusaurus is a **static-site-generator** (also called **[Jamstack](https://jamstack.org/)**).
 It builds your site as simple **static HTML, JavaScript and CSS files**.
-I chose Docusaurus for its strong community, ease of customization, and built-in features that make it simple to organize and host technical notes and blog posts.
+I chose Docusaurus for its strong community, ease of customization, and built-in features that make it simple to organize and host _technical_ notes and _blog_ posts.

 - Read the [official documentation](https://docusaurus.io/)

-## Start
+## Development

-Run the development server:
+Development server:

 ```bash
 cd blog